Tinci Materials

 Tinci Materials (天赐材料 (天賜材料); officially Guangzhou Tinci Materials Technology Co., Ltd.), simply known as Tinci, is a Chinese cosmetics materials manufacturer founded by Xu Jinfu in 2000.
 The company primarily involves in the R&D and production of new fine chemical materials, especially specializing in the producing of electrolytes.
 Additionally, the company also makes battery materials and specialty chemicals.

+History

 Tinci Materials stepped into the lithium battery electrolyte industry in 2002.
 In 2011, it became a supplier to Procter & Gamble.
 The company went public on the Shenzhen Stock Exchange on January 23, 2014, with the stock symbol "002709.SZ".

+Partnership

 Tinci Materials forged a partnership with Lanxess in March 2021, and starting the following year, its electrolyte formulations will be produced at a plant in Leverkusen, Germany.
 In May, it signed a supply agreement with CATL.

+In 2023, the company announced that it will discontinue its electrolyte project in the Czech Republic and relocate production facilities to Casablanca, Morocco.
+The total investment will be 1.99 billion yuan, with work to be completed in 2025.
+The company's annual production capacity is 150,000 tonnes of electrolytes, 100,000 tonnes of lithium hexafluorophosphate and 50,000 tonnes of lithium-iron phosphate materials.